Economics of Capitalism: The Free Market

 In a free-market all economic relationships are voluntary

 What makes a market free is the freedom from the initiation of physical force (and its corollary fraud) by both private criminals and public bureaucrats.
+Laissez-faire is not anarchy but requires a government to protect this freedom.

-Government’s vital role in the free market is to ensure that all competitive and cooperative relationships are voluntary (free from coercion), by retaliating against those who initiate physical force and fraud and justly moderating contractual disputes under a non-arbitrary, objective rule of law.
+The government’s vital role in the free market is to ensure that all competitive and cooperative relationships are voluntary (free from coercion), by retaliating against those who initiate physical force and fraud and justly moderating contractual disputes under a non-arbitrary, objective rule of law.

 Government as a referee and not a regulator